About General Liability Insurance

 Since you will be driving your truck on public roadways, you are mandated by the state to carry a commercial auto policy.
 Auto insurance protects not only your vehicle but any liability you may have in an accident.
 Your personal car insurance will not cover you if you are driving the tow truck, even if you are off duty.

-If you own your location instead of renting, you need property insurance to protect the building.
+If you own your location instead of renting, you need commercial property insurance to protect the building.
 If your business is based out of your home, your homeowners' insurance will not cover the home when it is being used for commercial purposes.
 Property insurance also covers items owned by your business.

 Towing companies invest heavily in the tools that are used to complete their work.
 Be sure that you have enough coverage to replace all of your tools in the case of a loss.